blackpill/tesla-display/_pages/about.md

 Due to safety concern, drivers must focused on driving.
 But passengers can watch video playing on Tesla's screen.

 ## Which mode should I choose?
-1. Phone screen in image mode: its typical case is using navigator apps such as Waze or Google Map.
-It can work when the car is in driving mode.
+1. <span style="color:blue">Phone screen in image mode</span>: its typical case is using navigator apps such as Waze or Google Map.
+It can work when your Tesla is in driving mode.
-2. Phone screen in video mode: its typical case is playing videos.
-It can only work when the Tesla is parked.
+2. <span style="color:blue">Phone screen in video mode</span>: its typical case is playing videos.
+It can only work when your Tesla is parked.
-3. Video in this phone or video from internet: In this mode, videos can be played even when Tesla is in driving mode.
+3. <span style="color:blue">Video in this phone / Video from internet</span>: In this mode, videos can be played even when your Tesla is in driving mode.

 ## Does it support full-screen mode in Tesla?
 Yes.
 First enter the full-screen mode via https://www.fullscreentesla.com, or https://abettertheater.com/, or http://s3xy.top in Tesla's browser, and then add a link to https://td9.cc:7777.